sfazli96/Facial_recognition/README.md

    To run in Windows or Linux, Follow these Steps
 Steps:
 1. First Open Command Line
-2. Type cd filename.py wherever you save it on you computer
+2. Type cd wherever you save it on you computer
-3. Then in filename type python filename.py
+3. Then type python detectface.py
 4. Boom!
 There your camera should show your face that it is being recognized.
 5. To exit out of the program press Escape Key
 That's all!